 5 Ways to beat the Monday Blues

 It is a well-known fact that Mondays are not everyone’s favourite day of the week (unlike Friday, who doesn’t love Friday?).
 However, it does not have to be this way!
-We have put together some useful tips that you can follow to ensure that you no longer suffer from Sunday night fear.
+We have put together some useful tips that you can follow to ensure that you no longer suffer from that dreaded Sunday night fear.

 - Set Yourself Up for the Week Ahead